holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_scratch/01_shapes/lesson_plan_day_1.md

 - Review
     - Sorting algorithms
     - How to login/log out
-    - Show a a maze from previous class
+    - Show a maze from previous class
         - Ask for volunteer
     - How did we get the sprite to move more slowly?
         - Show them